 Smart Surfaces Peer Learning Network

-The Smart Surfaces Peer Learning Network (PLN) supports a rapidly growing community of urban infrastructure practitioners interested in adopting Smart Surfaces as a cost-effective way to combat extreme heat and stormwater flooding, improve public health, and save money.
+The Smart Surfaces Peer Learning Network (PLN) supports a rapidly growing community of public sector urban infrastructure practitioners interested in adopting Smart Surfaces as a cost-effective way to combat extreme heat and stormwater flooding, improve public health, and save money.

 What are Smart SurfaceS?